asharif1990/eudi-wallet-it-docs/docs/en/wallet-solution.rst

 (Q)EAA Providers, and Relying Parties.
 These verifiable attestations, provided by the Wallet Provider, serve to authenticate the Wallet Instance itself, ensuring its reliability when engaging with other ecosystem actors.

 To guarantee the utmost security, these cryptographic keys MUST be securely stored within the WSCD, which MAY be internal (device's Trusted Execution Environment (TEE)[3]), external, or hybrid.
-This ensures that only the User can access them, thus preventing unauthorized usage or tampering.
-For more detailed information, please refer to the `Wallet Attestation section`_ and the `Trust Model section`_ of this document.
+The Wallet Instance allows other entities within the ecosystem to establish trustworthiness of the WSCD by consistently presenting Wallet Trust Evidence during interactions with PID and (Q)EAA Providers.
+This ensures that the keys are stored within a trustworthy WSCD and only the legitimate User can access them, thus preventing unauthorized usage or tampering.
+For more detailed information, please refer to the `Wallet Trust Evidence section`_ and the `Trust Model section`_ of this document.

 Wallet Provider Endpoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Wallet Provider that issues the Wallet Attestations MUST make its APIs available in the form of RESTful services, as listed below.
+The Wallet Provider that issues the Wallet Attestation and the Wallet Trust Evidence MUST make its APIs available in the form of RESTful services, as listed below.

 Wallet Provider Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~